 Para se inculcar como partido conveniente a uma filha segunda, faltavam-lhe bens de fortuna: os haveres d'elle não excediam a trinta mil cruzados em propriedades no Douro.

-To be considered a suitable match for a second daughter, he lacked fortune; her assets did not exceed thirty thousand cruzados in properties in Douro.
+To be considered a suitable match for a second daughter, he lacked wealth: her assets did not exceed thirty thousand cruzados in properties in the Douro region.

 Os dotes de espirito não o recommendavam tambem: era alcançadissimo de intelligencia, e grangeara entre os seus condiscipulos da universidade o epitheto de «brocas» com que ainda hoje os seus descendentes em Villa Real são conhecidos.

-His intellectual qualities were not recommended either: he was extremely intelligent, and had earned the nickname "brocas" (chatterbox) among his university peers, a moniker that his descendants in Vila Real are still known by today.
+His intellectual abilities were not impressive either: he was extremely intelligent, and earned the nickname "brocas" among his university classmates, a nickname that his descendants in Villa Real are still known by today.

 Bem ou mal derivado, o epitheto brocas vem de brôa.